sasuke-ss1/CS6910/Assignment-1/Readme.md

 (Note: It is assumed that the network will only be used for classification so the last layer of the neural netowork will always have __softmax()__ activation.)

 The ``` backward() ``` function implements the backward pass throught the entire network by propagating the gradients backward and calculating the chain rule, finally the ``` step() ``` function will apply the gradient of each layer to that layer sequentially the using the specified the optimizer.

+There is a __custom__ flag that can be set true through command line, this allows the user to add different numbers of neurons to each hidden layer.
+(Note: The use still needs to specify the number of hidden_layers through command line inputs or else the model will use the default values.)

+To use your own optimizer you need to add the name of the optimizer to the optim_params dictionary with the corresponding parameters mapping (Note: The name must contain the substring 'custom'), you will also need to your write your optimizer implementaion in the class 'Your_Optimizer'.

+There you would need to implement the ``` __init__() ``` function and then the ``` __call__() ``` function.
+If your optimizer uses nestrov acceleration then you need to write your name is optimizer name should start with nag.(Note: If you are using nag then please define the momentum parameter as beta)

+If you did everything correctly then you should be able to call your implemntaion my using the optimizer command line input with the name of your optimizer.

+The code is felxible for all batch sizes, the batch_size can be set using command line arguments.

 ## Question 3